A Goal Setting Activity

 If you are only given one little glimpse into tomorrow, don’t be discouraged.
 Instead, take steps to act on what He gave you.
 Each step of obedience will illumine the way for the next.

-Read what has helped me with goal setting for 2010
+Read what has helped me with goal setting

 Christian Goal Setting